123sheela/SQLProject/README.md

-# This is a Simple SQL QUERY
+#  A Simple SQL Query Table for Books

 ## BOOKS